soksay/buyTokenOnDex/README.md

 # buyTokenOnDex - Buy token quickly

-Buying and selling tokens on EVM (Ethereum Virtual Machine) compatible blockchain can be really slow for end users.
-Connecting to metamask, to the DEX, going to swap page, selecting contract you want to buy, setting slippage etc. All theses tasks takes time and you can waste easily 30-60 seconds setting all your swap parameters.
+Buying and selling tokens on EVM (Ethereum Virtual Machine) compatible blockchain can be slow for end users.
+Connecting to metamask, to the DEX, going to swap page, selecting contract you want to buy, setting slippage etc. All theses tasks takes time and you can waste easily 30-60 seconds setting all your swap parameters, which is an eternity during a token launch.

 ## What is this tool ?

 This tool allows users to set parameters before sending a transaction to a DEX.
-It allows users to save a lot of time especially during token launches.

 ## How does it work ?
 1) Select the DEX you want to connect to - it will connect directly to the blockchain you want to interact with